nlmixrdevelopment/RxODE/README.md

 ### The following packages for solved PK systems are on CRAN

  - [mrgsolve](https://CRAN.R-project.org/package=mrgsolve) currently
-   has 1-2 compartment (super-positioning) models built-in.
+   has 1-2 compartment (poly-exponential models) models built-in.
 The solved systems and ODEs cannot currently be mixed.
-Since this uses super-positioning, time-varying covariates are not supported.
  - [pmxTools](https://github.com/kestrel99/pmxTools) currently have
    1-3 compartment (super-positioning) models built-in.
 This is a R-only implementation.
-Since this uses super-positioning, time-varying covariates are not supported.
  - [PKPDmodels](https://cran.r-project.org/web/packages/PKPDmodels/index.html)
    has a one-compartment model with gradients.
-Since this uses super-positioning, time varying covariates are not supported.
+Since this uses super-positioning.

 ### Non-CRAN libraries: